AIS-SNU/Optimus-CC/README.md

 Our codes are based on Megatron-LM (https://github.com/NVIDIA/Megatron-LM, v2.5) and PowerSGD (https://github.com/epfml/powersgd).

 ## AD/AE
-This repository is for AD/AE process of ASPLOS'23.
+This repository is for AE (Artifact Evaluation) process of ASPLOS'23.

 In ASPLOS23/ folder, scripts for pretraining (TABLE 2), speedup check (TABLE 2, Fig. 10), memory consumption check (Fig. 12), comp/decomp throughput check (Fig. 14), and cosine similarity check (Fig. 11) are available.
 We give a detailed guideline for these evaluations in `Evaluation Reproducing` section.
-For accuracy check of zero-shot (TABLE3 and TABLE 4), the process is quite complex, so please refer to `Zero-Shot Task Running` section.
+For accuracy check of zero-shot (TABLE 3 and TABLE 4), the process is quite complex, so please refer to `Zero-Shot Task Running` section.
+Note that training script for TABLE 4 is available in TABLE 2 training script folder.
 Other experiments (not main evaluation) for figures can be run by changing options in speedup check scripts.

 Dataset making is explained in `Dataset Preprocessing`, however, the process is too complicated.